-- You want more privacy.
-If you live alone, you'll almost certainly have more privacy than if you live with others.
+- You want more privacy: If you live alone, you'll have more privacy than if you live with others.
 Simply stated, not having roommates means you can do what you want when you want it.
 For instance, you can have guests over as you please or get home late and leave early without having to worry about disturbing a roommate.

-- You don't want to risk problems.
-Although having a roommate can be a rewarding experience, there are many types of problems that may arise in a roommate relationship.
-These range from lifestyle conflicts (think of a roommate who likes to play guitar while you need peace and quiet to study or do work) to financial issues (think of a roommate who has trouble paying his share of the rent and expenses).
+- You don't want to risk problems: Although having a roommate can be a rewarding experience, there are many types of problems that may arise in a roommate relationship.
+These range from lifestyle conflicts (think of a roommate who likes to play guitar while you need quiet to study or do work) to financial issues (think of a roommate who has trouble paying their share of the rent and expenses).
 Living alone is the only way to guarantee that none of these problems ever arises.